 “I don’t know.
 They’re not talking about it.
 Go ahead and speculate.
 The point is, we’ve got every resource at our disposal working around the clock every day to find some kind of leverage.
 The shield around him is as impenetrable as the one around his island.
 Or the mountain.”

 A new voice, reedy and unpleasant to the ear, answers from one of the side entrances.
-“Need-to-know, General, and above your pay grade.”
+“Need-to-know, General.
+Above your pay grade.”

 Woolard stares up into Folt’s face and says without inflection, “So, why are you telling me now?”